nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 The condition to check if a car is an intersection (crossroad) is: `x%step == 0 && y%step == 0`, meaning `(x, y)` are both multiples of the `step`.

-Not all crossroads are created equal, so we have to write an additional method that determines what are the possible directions in a given intersection.
-Without it, there's a big probability our cars will start exiting the grid when they move.
+Not all crossroads are created equal, so we have to write an additional method that determines the possible directions in a given intersection.
+Without it, there's a significant probability our cars will start exiting the grid when they move.

 ![startingpositions]({{site.url}}/assets/images/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb/cardinalpoints.png)